Travis Kelce's Success and Achievements in Timeline

 In 2017, Travis Kelce was ranked 26th by his fellow players on the NFL Top 100 Players list.

-In 2018, Travis Kelce had a record-breaking season, finishing with 103 receptions for 1,336 yards and 10 touchdowns.
-He temporarily broke the NFL record for most receiving yards by a tight end in a single season and was named first-team All-Pro.
+In 2018, Travis Kelce had a record-breaking season, initially breaking the NFL record for most receiving yards by a tight end, finishing the season with 103 receptions, 1,336 receiving yards, and 10 touchdowns, and was named first-team All-Pro.
+Later the record was broken by George Kittle.

 2018: NFL Top 100 Ranking